 |Data Storage||Cloud SQL Cloud Storage|

-The following diagram shows how these Google Cloud Platform components work together to build a scalable, resilient web application.
-The role each component plays is described in more detail below.
+The following diagram shows how these GCP components work together to build a scalable, resilient web application.
+The role each component plays is described in more detail in the next section.

 Overview of components